helios-earth/helios-sdk-python/docs/user/auth.rst

    your authentication values.

     - **"helios\_api\_url"** is optional.
-If you do not need a custom API URL, then leave this out of your json file.
+If you do not need a custom API URL, then leave this out of your json file or set to null.

 .. code-block:: json

     {
         "helios_client_id" : "your ID key" ,
         "helios_client_secret" : "your secret key",
-        "helios_api_url" : "API URL"
+        "helios_api_url" : null
     }

 For more information refer to the authentication